 CE#1: Agency Cost Savings

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

-Total cost of task in dollars (decrease) Cost of task prior to implementation of the activity (in dollars) Expected cost of task prior to implementation of the activity (in dollars) Actual cost of task after implementation of the activity (in dollars) Outcome meets or exceed the benchmark
+Total cost of task in Cost of task prior to Expected cost of Actual cost of task Outcome meets or

+dollars (decrease) implementation of task prior to after exceed the

+the activity (in implementation of implementation of benchmark

+dollars) the activity (in the activity (in

+dollars) dollars)

-\$527 per unit per month \$509 per unit per month \$1,584 (88 units per month x \$18 savings per unit) Benchmark exceeded
+\$527 per unit per \$509 per unit per \$612 (34 units per Benchmark

+month month month x \$18 savings exceeded

+per unit)

+CE#2: Staff Time Savings

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CE#2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity Expected amount of total staff time dedicated to the task after implementation of the activity Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) Outcome meets or exceed the benchmark 5 hours per household/7,730 hours annually 30 minutes/773 hours annually 264 hours annually (.5 hrs. x 1056 re- certs divided by 2) Baseline and Benchmark were over-estimated due to the implementation of biennial re-certs
+Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity Expected amount of total staff time dedicated to the task after implementation of the activity Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) Outcome meets or exceed the benchmark

+5 hours or 300 minutes per household 30 minutes per household 30 minutes per household Benchmark met

 CE#3: Decrease in Error Rate of Task Execution Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Average error rate in completing a task as a percentage (decrease) Average error rate of task prior to implementation of activity (percentage) Expected average error rate of task after implementation of the activity (percentage) Actual average error rate of task after implementation of the activity (percentage) Outcome meets or exceed the benchmark 90% (prior to review of QC staff) 98% (decrease, or 2% error rate) To be determined during 2016 due to May 2015 implementation Not applicable for 2015
+Average error rate in completing a task as a percentage (decrease) Average error rate of task prior to implementation of activity (percentage) Expected average error rate of task after implementation of the activity (percentage) Actual average error rate of task after implementation of the activity (percentage) Outcome meets or exceed the benchmark 90% (prior to review of QC staff) 98% (decrease, or 2% error rate) Greater than 2% due to changing of duties & positions among staff Benchmark unmet